YassineAnouar/automatic-hand-dryer/README.md

-# Automated School Bell Control System
+# Automatic Hand Dryer Using Sensors

-An automated system designed to control and schedule school bell ringing based on predefined time settings.
+An automatic hand dryer system designed to detect hands using sensors and activate airflow without physical contact.

-This project aims to reduce manual intervention and ensure accurate and consistent bell operation.
+This project improves hygiene and reduces energy waste by operating only when needed.

 ---

-## 🎯 Project Objectives
+## 🎯 Objectives
-- Automate school bell ringing based on time schedules
+- Provide touchless hand drying
-- Improve accuracy and reliability of bell timing
+- Improve hygiene
-- Reduce human error in daily school operations
+- Reduce unnecessary energy consumption
+- Automate daily-use devices

 ---

-## ⚙️ System Overview
+## ⚙️ How It Works
-The system operates by comparing real-time clock data with predefined schedules.
+The system uses a sensor to detect the presence of hands.
+When hands are detected, the microcontroller activates the dryer (fan or motor).
-When the scheduled time is reached, the system automatically triggers the bell.
+When hands are removed, the system automatically stops.

 ---

 ## 🧩 Components Used
+- Microcontroller (Arduino)
-- Microcontroller (Arduino / ESP32)
+- Sensor (IR / Ultrasonic)
-- Relay module
+- Relay Module or Transistor
-- Real-Time Clock (RTC) module
+- Motor / Fan
-- Power supply
+- Power Supply
-- Electric bell

 ---

 ## 🛠️ Features
+- Touchless operation
-- Fully automated bell control
+- Automatic ON/OFF control
-- Time-based scheduling
+- Energy efficient
-- Reliable and repeatable operation
+- Simple and reliable system
-- Suitable for school environments

 ---

-## 📌 Applications
+## 📂 Project Structure
+- /code → Source code
+- /images → Project photos
-- Schools
+- /docs → Diagrams
-- Educational institutions
-- Any environment requiring scheduled alarms

 ---

-## 📷 Project Media
-Photos and system diagrams will be added soon.
+## 🎥 Demo Video
+(Add your YouTube link here)

 ---

+## 📷 Project Image
+(Image will be added here)

+---

-## 📄 License
+## 📄 Educational Purpose
-This project is developed for educational purposes.
+This project was developed for learning and practical engineering experience.